-Temporary student loan benefit ends Monday – what borrowers should show
+Temporary student loan benefits ending this week – what borrowers should know

-A temporary benefit for student loan borrowers that relates to the pandemic pause ends on Monday.
+A temporary benefit for student loan borrowers that relates to the pandemic pause ends on Monday, while another measure designed to help those with defaulted loans also ends this week.

 When student loan payments resumed in October 2023, the U.S. Department of Education announced a temporary "on-ramp" period through Sept.
 30, 2024.